Island Rec – 37 years of People, Parks, Programs and Trails

 - The School District’s budget cannot fund school sports and is 100% dependent on this levy to do so.

-Why is Island Rec funding the Operation and Maintenance of the new 30-acre community park?
+Why is Island Rec funding the Operation and Maintenance of John O. Linde Community Park?

-Island Rec is in the business of parks.
-As a public agency it is Island Rec’s mission and mandate to operate parks and recreational facilities.
-Island Rec currently operates and maintains Eddie and Friends Dog Park, The Family Park, Skate Park and Lafarge Open Space.
+Access to park spaces create healthy communities and Island Rec is in the business of both parks and creating a healthy community.
+As a public agency, it is Island Rec’s mission and mandate to operate parks and recreational facilities.

-- Island Rec is delighted that this community has donated 3.4 million dollars to build this park and public dollars are only needed to maintain it.
-This has all come about through a cooperative and effective partnership with the school district as the land owner, Friday Harbor Athletic Association as the developer, and Island Rec as the public agency to operate and maintain.
+- Island Rec is delighted that this community has donated over $4 million dollars to fully build the park, and public money is only needed to maintain it.
+This park has been developed through partnerships with the San Juan Island School District as the landowner, Friday Harbor Athletic Association and the San Juan Island Community Foundation as the developer, and Island Rec as the public agency to operate and maintain the popular community facility.

 How do I benefit from Island Rec?